will-rowe/fieldbioinformatics/docs/tests.md

 date: 2020-03-30
 ---

+# The test suite

-All of the ARTIC tests are run as part of the Travis Continuous Integration testing.
+All of the ARTIC pipeline tests are run as part of the Travis Continuous Integration testing.
 To run any of the tests yourself, it is assumed that you have downloaded the codebase and are using an appropiate environment:

 ```
 git clone https://github.com/artic-network/fieldbioinformatics